Pawn Stars: Production history and format

-In addition to spawning imitators and clones, such as the truTV series Hardcore Pawn, and History's own Cajun Pawn Stars, the success of Pawn Stars has been a boon to the Gold & Silver Pawn Shop, which has become a Las Vegas tourist site, and has expanded its business accordingly.
-Originally averaging between 70 and 100 customers per day, the shop's traffic increased to more than 1,000 by October 2010.
+In addition to spawning imitators and clones, such as the truTV series Hardcore Pawn, and History's own Cajun Pawn Stars, the success of Pawn Stars has been a boon to the Gold & Silver Pawn Shop, which has become a Las Vegas tourist site, and has expanded its business operations accordingly.
+Originally averaging between 70 and 100 customers per day, the shop's traffic increased to more than 1,000 per day by October 2010.
 To handle the increased business, the shop hired nearly 30 new employees, and underwent a $400,000 expansion of their showroom by two thirds, to 15,000 square feet, the shop's tenth expansion since it opened.
-Rick Harrison also mentioned in the fourth season episode "Over the Top" that he was building a gym above the Pawn Shop for the staff's use.
-The shop also now sells its own brand merchandise, whose designs originate from fans entering design competitions on Facebook, which saves the Harrisons the cost of hiring professional designers.
+Rick Harrison also mentioned in the Season 4 episode "Over the Top" that he was building a gym above the Pawn Shop for the staff's use.
+The shop also sells its own brand merchandise, the designs of which originate from fans entering design competitions on Facebook, which saves the Harrisons the cost of hiring professional designers.
 The staff's presence on Facebook and Twitter also ensures audiences during local nightclub appearances, for which Corey Harrison and Chumlee Russell are paid $1,000 a night.
-However, as a result of filming at the shop, the four main cast members can only work the main counter during shoot days, this is due to laws that require the identity of customers pawning items to remain confidential, and the tourists and fans taking photos and video in the showroom that would preclude this.
+However, as a result of filming at the shop, the four main cast members can only work the main counter during shoot days.
+This is due to laws requiring the identities of customers pawning items to remain confidential, and tourists and fans taking photos and video in the showroom would preclude this.
 When shooting episodes of the series, the store is temporarily closed to the public, with only a handful of vetted customers allowed into the showroom.

 In July 2011, Harrison signed a record-breaking 80-episode renewal contract for four more seasons of the series.

 After being broadcast during its first four years on Mondays at 10 p.m.
 ET, the program moved to Thursday nights at 9 p.m.
 ET on May 30, 2013, replacing Swamp People, which moved an hour later to 10 p.m.
 ET.
-The program also received a new opening and theme song, "Winning isn't Everything," performed by Lynyrd Skynyrd.
+The program also received a new opening and theme song, "Winning Isn't Everything," performed by Lynyrd Skynyrd.
 The opening was replaced again with different theme music from an uncredited artist on June 12, 2014.